50 Unique Irish Baby Names with Beautiful Meanings

 Alva

-This Irish name means “white” and has risen in popularity by 59% this week, according to Nameberry.
+This Irish name means “white” and has risen in popularity by 59%, according to Nameberry.

 Becan